pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/DependencyManagement.md

 `LiveAudioPlayer` that actually interacts with AVFoundation, or a `MockAudioPlayer` that doesn't play any sounds, but does suspend in order to simulate that something is playing.
 You could even have an `UnimplementedAudioPlayer` conformance that invokes `XCTFail` when any method is invoked.
+And all of those conformances can be used to specify the live, preview and test values for the
+dependency:

 ```swift
 private enum AudioPlayerKey: DependencyKey {